jakobzhao/geog371/labs/lab01/readme.md

 ### 1.3 Register a GitHub account

 You will apply for a GitHub account for managing and synchronizing your web mapping project.
 If you do not have a GitHub account yet, please sign up at [https://www.github.com](https://www.github.com).
 Notably, you will need to choose a username.
-This username will be used as a part of the domain name of your home github ['username'.github.io]().
+It is worth noting that, **this username will be used as a part of the domain name of your home github ['username'.github.io]().
 So, make sure this username is succinct, simple and English-character only.
-Apparently, an easily-recognized domain name is more popular.
+Apparently, an easily-recognized domain name is more popular.**

 > **Note: Do you know the differences between Git and GitHub?**
 >